dmlc/xgboost/doc/build.md

 cmake .. -G"Visual Studio 12 2013 Win64"
 ```

 This specifies an out of source build using the MSVC 12 64 bit generator.
 Open the .sln file in the build directory and build with Visual Studio.
-To use the Python module you can copy libxgboost.dll into python-package\xgboost.
+To use the Python module you can copy `xgboost.dll` into python-package\xgboost.

 Other versions of Visual Studio may work but are untested.